-Digital signage hardware forms a crucial part of the holistic solution, but customer sometimes shop brand or price only unless the project is of significant size.
-And in today’s market there is much confusion around the difference between using a consumer TV versus a commercial display.
+Digital signage hardware forms a crucial part of the holistic solution, but customers sometimes shop brand or price only unless the project is of significant size.
+And in today’s market, there is much confusion around the difference between using a consumer TV versus a commercial display for digital signage.

-Selecting the right hardware is just as important as selecting the right CMS software can be, and should be just as carefully chosen to suit a particular use.
+Selecting the right hardware is just as important as selecting the right CMS software – your hardware should be just as carefully chosen to suit a particular use case.

-It’s easy to focus on software or on content since those can be a little more “sexy.”
+It’s easy to focus on software or content, since those can be a little more “sexy.”

-The truth is, you need to focus on all parts of the digital signage rollout in order to get not only a cohesive solution, but a scalable, secure network.
+But the truth is that you need to focus on all parts of the digital signage rollout in order to get not only a cohesive solution but also a scalable, secure network.

 Each digital signage system needs three major hardware components:

-- TV or Display: You definitely know this one.
+You definitely know this one.
 It’s where your content shows up.
 Sometimes, the media player and the screen are integrated, with the player hidden inside the screen’s casing.
-Small business may get away with a consumer grade TVs for their display, but consumer displays are meant for approx 6 hours of play per day, typically have a one year warranty, have limited functionality, and are meant for landscape use.
-Commercial grade displays come in three basic types: LCD, LED or OLED.
+Small businesses may get away with consumer-grade TVs for their display, but consumer displays are meant for approx 6 hours of play per day, typically have a one-year warranty, have limited functionality, and are meant for landscape use.
+Commercial-grade displays come in three basic types: LCD, LED or OLED.

-- LED – Increasingly more popular, due to performance and economies of LED panels that are back-lit, edge-lit and directlit.
+Increasingly more popular, due to performance and economies of LED panels that are back-lit, edge-lit, and direct-lit.
 LED types use either a matrix of LEDs behind the screen or an array of side-mounted LEDs to replace the cold cathode fluorescent light lamps of LCD.
-Although the concept is generally the same as back-lighting backlighting, LED displays offer a sharper, clearer image and offer brighter colors and better contrast over LCD.
+Although the concept is generally the same as back-lighting, LED displays offer a sharper, clearer image, brighter colors, and better contrast over LCD.
 LEDs also offer lower operating costs by using up to 50 percent less power consumption than CCFLs.
 LEDs offer a slimmer profile, with some commercial displays being less than a few millimeters in depth versus up to 5 inches with CCFL displays.

-- OLED – organic light-emitting diode (OLED) OLED technology is emerging as an advanced flat-panel display option.
-These flexible, bright, ultra-thin, highly energy efficient displays are similar to a regular LED, except that they are made up of organic semiconductor material sandwiched between two electrodes that produce light when a current is made to flow through its volume.
+Organic light-emitting diode (OLED) technology is emerging as an advanced flat-panel display option.
+These flexible, bright, ultra-thin, highly energy-efficient displays are similar to a regular LED, except that they are made up of organic semiconductor material sandwiched between two electrodes that produce light when a current is made to flow through its volume.

-- Mounting: Your screen needs something to hold it up, and that’s where mounting comes in.
-There’s many types, from simple wall and ceiling mounts to floor stands.
-I’m also going to include stands and kiosks in this category.
+Your screen needs something to hold it up, and that’s where mounting comes in.
+There are many types, from simple wall and ceiling mounts to floor stands.
+We’re also going to include stands and kiosks in this category.

 In this chapter, we’ll compare different types of hardware in each of these three categories.

-Once you understand your options, and a framework for how to approach this, you’ll find it much easier to select hardware that’s right for your project.
-I made a free guide for you that will help you put these strategies into action when you’re evaluating digital signage hardware.
+Once you understand your options and have a framework for how to approach this issue, you’ll find it much easier to select hardware that’s right for your project.
+We made this free guide for businesses of all sizes to help you put these strategies into action when you’re evaluating digital signage hardware.
+Let’s get started!